AthinaKyriakou/Kafka-TelSol/README.md

 # Kafka TelSol

 ## About the Project
-This project was implemented as part of the IT Infrastructure Design class at ECE School of NTUA.
+This project was implemented as part of the IT Infrastructure Design class at the ECE School of NTUA.
 It explores the synchronous and asynchronous communication capabilites of Apache Kafka in a microservices platform.

 ## Linux Installation Instructions